department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/research-conversation-guide.md

 ---
-name: Research Plan and Conversation Guide
+name: Research Conversation Guide
-about: Use this template when you are drafting a research plan & conversation guide
+about: Use this template when you are drafting a conversation guide
-title: Draft [PRODUCT/INITIATIVE] Research Plan & Conversation Guide
+title: Draft [PRODUCT/INITIATIVE] conversation guide
 labels: UX, Research
 assignees: ''